 — ALSO —

-You may find it helpful to view a CBN.com interview with Terry Meeuwsen who discusses her experience in adopting children.
-Please click onto the link below and then choose to view:
+You may find it helpful to view an interview with Terry Meeuwsen who discusses her experience in adopting children.
+Her testimony then broadens from there.
+It’s a compelling, touching interview.
+We encourage you to click onto the link below and then choose to view:

 More from Marriage Missions